Matt Damon as Jason Bourne, ex-CIA assassin on the run

 - Slate-gray cotton flat-front work trousers with belt loops, on-seam side pockets, mitred back pockets, and plain-hemmed bottoms

 - Dark brown leather Timberland Euro Hiker boots with metal D-ring eyelets, black textured rubber rand, and lugged black rubber soles

 - TAG Heuer Link Chronograph CT1111.BA0550 stainless steel quartz watch with stainless bezel, black dial with 3 sub-registers, and steel chevron-shaped link bracelet

 Do Yourself a Favor and…

 I can tell you the license plate numbers of all six cars outside.
-I can tell you that our waitress is left-handed and the guy sitting up at the counter weighs two hundred fifteen pounds and knows how to handle himself.
-I know the best place to look for a gun is the cab or the gray truck outside, and at this altitude, I can run flat out for a half mile before my hands start shaking.
+I can tell you that our waitress is left-handed and the guy sitting up at the counter weighs 215 pounds and knows how to handle himself.
+I know the best place to look for a gun is the cab of the gray truck outside, and at this altitude, I can run flat out for a half mile before my hands start shaking.
 Now why would I know that?
 How can I know that and not know who I am?